Belhaven University: Name changes

-Belhaven has gone through various name changes over the years.
 Four major name changes have taken place, although the name "Belhaven" has been common to them all.
-The school was founded as Belhaven College for Young Ladies in 1894.
-After the original location burned in a fire in 1910, Belhaven was reopened as the Belhaven Collegiate and Industrial Institute in 1911 at its current location on Peachtree Street in the historic Belhaven Neighborhood in Jackson.
-In 1915, the Board of Trustees further changed the school's name to Belhaven College.
+The school was founded as "Belhaven College for Young Ladies" in 1894.
+After the original location burned in a fire in 1910, Belhaven was reopened as the "Belhaven Collegiate and Industrial Institute" in 1911 at its current location on Peachtree Street in the historic Belhaven Neighborhood in Jackson.
+In 1915, the board of trustees further changed the school's name to "Belhaven College".

-In December, 2009, President Roger Parrott announced that the Board of Trustees had voted unanimously to change the name from "Belhaven College" to the current name of Belhaven University, effective on January 1, 2010.
+In December 2009, President Roger Parrott announced that the board of trustees had voted unanimously to change the name from Belhaven College to the current name of Belhaven University, effective January 1, 2010.
 Among the reasons cited for the name change were the addition of several new graduate programs of study and a total enrollment of more than 3,000 students across four locations, including over 500 graduate students.

 Academics

-Belhaven University offers Bachelor's Degrees in 27 different major areas of study.
-Master's degrees are offered in business administration, leadership, public administration, teaching, and education, among others.
+Belhaven University offers bachelor's degrees in 27 major areas of study.
+Master's degrees are offered in business administration, leadership, public administration, teaching, and education, among others, and Doctorate degrees are offered in business administration and education.

 Fine arts

-Belhaven University is nationally accredited by the National Association of Schools of Art and Design, the National Association of Schools of Music, the National Association of Schools of Dance and the National Association of Schools of Theater, making Belhaven one of only 36 colleges and universities accredited in the all four of the major arts (Visual Arts, Music, Dance and Theater).
+Belhaven University is accredited by the National Association of Schools of Art and Design, the National Association of Schools of Music, the National Association of Schools of Dance and the National Association of Schools of Theater, making Belhaven one of only 36 colleges and universities accredited in the all four of the major arts (visual arts, music, dance and theater).

 Accreditation

-Belhaven is accredited by the Southern Association of Colleges and Schools to award Associate, Baccalaureate, and master's degrees.
-Twenty-seven Bachelor's Degrees and eight Master's Degrees are offered.
+Belhaven is accredited by the Southern Association of Colleges and Schools to award associate, baccalaureate, and master's degrees.
+Twenty-seven bachelor's degree and eight Master's degree programs are offered.
 Departments offering specific majors are further accredited as follows: The Department of Music is an accredited institutional member of the National Association of Schools of Music, the Department of Art is an accredited institutional member of the National Association of Schools of Art and Design, the Department of Dance is an accredited institutional member of the National Association of Schools of Dance (NASD), and the Department of Theater is accredited institutional member of the National Association of Schools of Theater.

-Belhaven University, through its School of Business Administration, has the following degree programs accredited by the International Assembly for Collegiate Business Education: Master of Business Administration (M.B.A.), Master of Science in Leadership, Master of Science in Management, Bachelor of Science in accounting, Bachelor of Science in Business Administration, Bachelor of Business Administration, and Bachelor of Science in management.
+Belhaven University, through its School of Business Administration, has the following degree programs accredited by the International Assembly for Collegiate Business Education: Master of Business Administration (M.B.A.), Master of Science in leadership, Master of Science in Management, Bachelor of Science in accounting, Bachelor of Science in Business Administration, Bachelor of Business Administration, and Bachelor of Science in management.